 How to Use the Chat: Starting a Chat from Anywhere in the Platform

-Now that you have learn how to create chats let's talk about how to start a chat from anywhere in the platform.
-At the top the screen the chat icon can always be seen from anywhere inside the platform.
+Now that you have learned how to create chats let's talk about how to start a chat from anywhere in the platform.
+At the top of the screen, the chat icon can always be seen from anywhere inside the platform.

 Simply click on it and the chat will open on the right.